 "What about an individual who was not practicing sin at the time of his baptism but whose subsequent wrongdoing required the formation of a judicial committee?
 Suppose he then claimed that he did not fully understand what he was doing at the time of his baptism and said that his baptism was not truly a valid one.
 When meeting with a wrongdoer, the elders should not raise questions about his baptism and ask whether he feels that his dedication and baptism were valid."
 Watchtower 2010 Feb 15 p.22

 A more common reason people are requesting annulment is on the basis that they were baptised as "minors," making their baptism "contract" legally invalid.
 I have not heard of any cases where this has worked, and whilst there is potential for it to be considered, it is highly unlikely to be granted.

 I personally attempted to have my baptism annulled for being baptised as a minor, and having been coerced into baptism through misinformation in Watchtower publications.
 I was denied on the basis that when I was of age, I continued to be actively involved with the religion, signing contracts with them to become an Auxiliary Pioneer, Regular Pioneer and Bethelite.
 It also did not help that my request was 20 years after my baptism.
 My full experience is at Paul Grundy's request for Annulment, including the letter I wrote outlining the reasons behind the request for annulment.
 It is interesting to note that I never received a formal reply to my letter.
 It was only during the subsequent judicial committee, and after specifically requesting an answer, that I was verbally informed of why they would not honour an annulment.

-I am unaware of attempts to use the court system to annul a baptism on the basis of being a minor.
-This could take advantage of contracts law from two angles, using reasoning similar to mine for requesting annulment:
+I am unaware of any attempts to use the court system to annul a baptism on the basis of being a minor.
+If this was to be tried, a submission could potentially approach contracts law from two angles, using reasoning similar to mine for requesting annulment: